-In the search for alternative, practical, and scientifically acceptable approaches to the measurement of Na/salt intake, we built on results of an earlier study conducted in Switzerland (23, 24).
-That study assessed mean Na intake via an FFQ in a Swiss regional population and calibrated the FFQ-estimated Na intake using 24-hour urinary Na measured in a sub-sample of the study population; its results matched mean population intakes of the Swiss salt survey (5).
-In this new, one-year salt intake intervention trial, we evaluated the relative validity of salt intake estimates assessed with a newly established Na- and K-specific food record checklist and based on a late afternoon spot-urine collection by comparing both to the estimate from a 24-hour urine collection (reference method).
+In the search for alternative, practical and scientifically acceptable approaches to the measurement of Na/salt intake, we built on results of an earlier study conducted in Switzerland^(23,24).
+That study assessed mean Na intake via an FFO in a Swiss regional population and calibrated the FFQ-estimated Na intake using 24-h urinary Na measured in a subsample of the study population; its results matched mean population intakes of the Swiss salt survev(5).
+In this new, 1-year salt intake intervention trial, we evaluated the relative validity of salt intake estimates assessed with a newly established Na- and K-specific food record checklist (FRCL) and based on a late-afternoon spoturine collection (PM-spot) by comparing both to the estimate from a 24-h U collection (reference method).
 This article focuses on only Na.